Our cookies

 at Sky.com

-You have to pay £2 a day to roam in all of Sky’s covered EU destinations.
-There are no roaming passes or any way around this and it can add up if you’re on a long trip.
+On Sky you have to pay £2 a day to roam in all of Sky’s covered EU destinations.
+There are no ways around this and it can add up if you’re on a long trip.
+But at least your data allowance isn’t limited while there.

 Useful link: Sky's full guide to roaming on their network